ucldc/annotate_test/README.md

 then it would cost ~$12,000 to run all the google vision API features on all ~630k Calisphere images, or $20 per 1,000 images.

+The following features were requested from each file:
+ * LANDMARK_DETECTION
+ * LABEL_DETECTION
+ * SAFE_SEARCH_DETECTION
+ * TEXT_DETECTION
+ * FACE_DETECTION
+ * LOGO_DETECTION

+The face dection and text detection were run on the 640x480 image.
+Recommended sizes for face detection is 1600x1200 and for text it is 1024x768.
+A next test might be to re-run these feature on higher resolution versions (where available, these samples are from the "thumbnail" server).

   thumbnail         | item on calisphere    | JSON
 --------------------|-----------------------|-----